msvrtan/materials/talks/road-to-seniority-v2/tech-version.md

 That is a good example of a 'can do attitude'.
 Think of things coming to you as challenges and be a small kid: enjoy them.

 Dont have a 'can do attitude' so you would kiss ass.
 Do it for the product, for the team, even for yourself.
 Expect nothing in return.

 ## Bad example of can do attitude

-But be aware there are bad example of 'can do attitude' where you take over somebody elses job cause they are incompetent or company is not well organized.
+But be aware there are bad example of 'can do attitude' where you take over somebody elses duties cause they are incompetent or company is not well organized.
 If you start fixing peoples printers better then the person who is in charge of it, everybody will call you.

 @TODO Ghost example of wordpress